Advice and Information factsheets for grandparents and family members bringing up a child who is not their own and legal guardians of a child.

 Grandparents or other family members stepping in to bring up a child often feel they have to give up work or reduce their hours.
 This factsheet is intended to help you explore the options available to you, and some of the benefits you may be entitled to claim if you do stop working or reduce your hours.

-- Special Guardianship or Residence Order
+- Special Guardianship or Child Arrangements Order?

 - Benefits for people bringing up a relative’s or friend’s child